thelockymichael/Bird-Watching-App/README.md

 # Bird-Watching-App
-This project is created in Android Studio for the preassignment of CGI Future Talent.
+This project is created in Android Studio for the CGI Future Talent's preassignment.

 ## Description
 The project has two activity screens, MainActivity and DetailsActivity.
 MainActivity is for sorting, adding and displaying the list and DetailsActivity is to fill in bird observation details.